-Lecturer – Art
+Lecturer – Art, Fundamentals

-Sophia’s work combines x-rays, territorial mappings and sketches of places she experienced in her immediate environment.
+Ainslie’s work combines x-rays, territorial mappings and sketches of places she experienced in her immediate environment.
 Her pieces form a collage-like space that reflects the relationship between the body and landscape as parallel experiences.
 Drawing becomes a tool where observation and imagination intersect; redefining landscape as an evolving relationship between experience, memory, analysis, recording and the formation of personal symbols.

 Ainslie is represented by Gallery Naga and maintains a studio in Somerville.